Anne Noble's Wilhelmina Bay, 2003

 The collection includes traditional and contemporary artworks.
 You can view some of these artworks at:

 The Council holds the Art Collection for Wellington City.

 History of the collection

 Wellington City Council started buying artworks in 1882.
-In the 1960s, the Council decided to get artworks for and around its public buildings.
-The collection is currently guided by the Furnishings Art Collection Policy.
+In the 1960s, the Council decided to acquire artworks for and around its public buildings.
+The collection is currently guided by the Wellington City Art Collection Policy.

 Policies and strategies

 The aims in having and collecting for this art collection include:

 - increasing the public's awareness of Wellington's artistic heritage